22 Most Beautiful Proverbs from Around the World

 “Hunger is felt by a slave and hunger is felt by a king.” —Ghanaian proverb

 At our most basic, all human beings are more alike than we are different.
 This proverb offers a subtle reminder to practice compassion for those at both ends of the economic spectrum, regardless of our own position in society.
-Here are more quotes to inspire kindness.
+Here are 19 powerful quotes to inspire kindness.

 “The work praises the man.” —Irish proverb